Thursday, December 26, 2024

 “It is important to understand that citizens can directly contact the command of a military unit or unit, fill out an application on the National Guard website, for example, that they have decided to volunteer and are ready to sign a contract.
 As a result, they will receive documents indicating that they are ready to accept service.
 Then, with these documents, you will still have to go to the TCC, where the citizen is registered.
 And in the TCC, according to the law, they can agree, or they can say no, and, accordingly, mobilize according to the standard procedure.
 In legislative changes, this point will also have to be taken into account if we really want to recruit people motivated to serve in their chosen field,” military expert Ivan Stupak tells Apostrophe.

-It is unknown what private structures the Ministry of Defense will interact with, but a number of personnel services are already publishing vacancies from the military, including the Lobby X and Work.ua platforms, where they are looking for candidates for service for the 12th Azov Special Forces Brigade of the National Guard.
+It is unknown what private structures the Ministry of Defense will interact with, but a number of personnel services are already publishing vacancies from the military, including the Lobby X and Work.ua platforms, where candidates for service are sought for the 12th Azov Special Forces Brigade of the National Guard.

 “The command of individual military units, seeing what was happening in the TCC, for several more months began to look for alternative ways to replenish their ranks.
 This should include, for example, the “Offensive Guard” and more.
 In general, according to paragraph 5 of Article 22 of the Law of Ukraine “On mobilization preparation and mobilization,” commanders of military units have the right to mobilize citizens without the participation of the TCC, but this has not yet been widely practiced.
 It is possible that such a norm was taken into account in case of force majeure during wartime, when “standard” mechanisms physically cannot work,” added Dmitry Snegirev.